Officers of the Faculty

 - Copy of academic degrees

-- English requirements, please refer to Readiness for University Studies in English (RUSE)
+- Proof of English proficiency (English requirements), please refer to Readiness for University Studies in English (RUSE)

 - An application fee